Guide to How to Wipe a Mac or Macbook Clean

 6. Just as in the other steps, when the computer restarts, it will attempt to activate by connecting to WiFi or asking you to attach a network cable.

-7. After it activates, select Exit to Recovery Utilities.
+7. After it activates, select Exit to Recovery Utilities

 Once it’s done, the Mac’s hard drive will be clean as a whistle and ready for its next adventure: a fresh installation of the macOS, being donated to a relative or a local charity, or just sent to an e-waste facility.
 Of course, you can still drill a hole in your disk or smash it with a sledgehammer if it makes you happy, but now you know how to wipe the data from your old computer with much less ruckus.

-How To Wipe a Mac With an Intel Processor Using Disk Utility
+How to wipe a Mac with an Intel Processor using Disk Utility

 Last but not least, let’s talk about how to wipe an Intel-based Mac.
-(Fusion Drives fall into this category as well.)

 1. Starting with your Mac turned off, press the power button, then immediately hold down the command (⌘) and R keys and wait until the Apple logo appears.
 This will launch macOS Recovery.